freeCodeCamp/freeCodeCamp/guide/english/bootstrap/get-started/index.md

 #### What is a responsive website
 A responsive website is a website that resizes and rearranges items on the page depending on the size of your browser.
 With a responsive website, if you resize your browser you can see the changes occur in real time.
 Bootstrap makes your website responsive for you.

+#### Why use Bootstrap?
+Bootstrap is used by many website developers (beginners and professionals!) because it enables us to create aesthetically-pleasing websites quickly and with less CSS.
+Bootstrap comes with many pre-defined classes for useful components of a website such as nav bars, buttons and forms - this prevents you from having to write the same classes over and over again each time you're creating a website.

 #### How do I add Bootstrap to my page
 Adding bootstrap to your page is a fast process, just add the following to the `<head>` tags in your code.
 ```html